A. Examples and encouragement.

 So we urged Titus, that as he had begun, so he would also complete this grace in you as well.
 But as you abound in everything; in faith, in speech, in knowledge, in all diligence, and in your love for us; see that you abound in this grace also.
 I speak not by commandment, but I am testing the sincerity of your love by the diligence of others.

 a.
-So we urged Titus, that as he had begun, so he would also complete this grace in you as well: Paul’s associate Titus, as the bearer of this letter, was to encourage the Corinthian Christians to actually give him the collection to give to Paul.
-He was supposed to make certain that they did in fact follow through on what they had intended to do earlier.
+So we urged Titus, that as he had begun, so he would also complete this grace in you as well: Paul's associate, Titus, as the bearer of this letter, was supposed to encourage the Corinthian Christians to actually give him the collection, then he would give it to Paul.
+He was supposed to make certain that they actually followed through on what they had intended to do earlier.

 i.
-We might imagine that the Corinthian Christians were willing to take up a collection for the saints in Jerusalem, and giving that money to Paul to take with him to Jerusalem.
-But when things became difficult between Paul and the Corinthian Christians, they may have been less willing to take up the collection and put it in Paul’s hands.
-One reason Titus was sent with this letter was to complete this grace in the Corinthian Christians, and make certain they followed through on their original intent.
+We might imagine that the Corinthian Christians were willing to take up a collection for the saints in Jerusalem and give that money to Paul to take with him to Jerusalem.
+But when things became difficult between Paul and the Corinthian Christians, they may have been less willing to take up the collection and put it in Paul's hands.
+One reason Titus was sent with this letter was to complete this grace in the Corinthian Christians and make certain they followed through on their original intent.

 ii.
 Complete this grace: The Corinthian Christians may have intended to give.
 They may have thought about giving.
 They may have been favorable to the idea of giving.
 Yet all of this was useless unless they did in fact complete this grace.
-Often, intentions, vows, and resolutions are useless without action.
-It was time for the Corinthian Christians to act, and Titus would help them do this.
+Our intentions, vows, and resolutions are useless without action.
+It was time for the Corinthian Christians to act, and Titus was sent to help them do this.

 i.
 This grace also: Now, for the fourth time since the beginning of the chapter, Paul refers to giving money as a grace (grace of God . . . receive the gift . . . complete this grace).
-The fact that Paul would use the Greek word charis to describe financial giving means a few things.
+The fact that Paul uses the ancient Greek word charis to describe financial giving means a few things.

 iii.
-Our giving should be like God’s giving of grace to us: giving freely, generously, because we want to give.
-When God gives to us out of grace, the motive for His giving is in Him, not based in the one receiving.
-That is how we should give; because the motive of the love and generosity of God is so big in our heart that we simply must give.
+Our giving should be like God's giving of grace to us: giving freely, generously, because we want to give.
+When God gives to us out of grace, the motive for His giving is in Him, not based in the one who receives.
+That is how we should give - because the motive of the love and generosity of God is so big in our heart that we simply must give.

 iv.
 Our giving, like God's grace to us, should be offered without expectation of payment in return.
 God does not give to us expecting "payback."
 We can never repay God.
 We can just serve Him and love Him in return.